 Methods for reducing pain are classified as either pharmacological or nonpharmacological.

 What is pharmacological pain management?

-Pharmacological pain management refers to the use of pharmaceutical drugs or medications to relieve pain.
-There are many types of drugs and several methods used in administering them.
-Pain medication is usually given in one of the following ways:
+Pharmacological pain management refers to the use of pharmaceutical medicines to relieve pain.
+There are many types of medicines and several methods used in giving them.
+Pain medicine is usually given in one of the following ways:

 Intravenously, IV (through a needle in a vein)